 How much will it cost?

-There is no cost to our patrons for using Interlibrary Borrowing.
+There is no cost to our patrons for using Interlibrary Loan.
 However, the KU Libraries typically pays $5 to $50 upward to $70 for each filled request.

 How will I be notified?